williaz/TechRefresher/Core_Spring.md

 - JAR and prop

 ### What is spring.factories file for?
+- META-INF/spring.factories file is a special file picked up by the spring framework in which you can define how spring context will be customized.
 - Locating Auto-configuration Candidates
 - Spring Boot checks for the presence of a META-INF/spring.factories file within your published jar.
 The file should list your configuration classes under the EnableAutoConfiguration key